DanHerman212/vertex-ai-ml-pipelines-time-series/README.md

 The forecasting task centers around the public transit domain for the NYC subway system.
 The target forecast is minutes until the next train arrives, at a particular station, to help passengers manage uncertainty in planning their daily usage of the system.<br>

 The data representation from the subway system is generated from censors on subway vehicles, at high frequency with irregular intervals.
-Given the complexity of the data, we train two different models with distinct architectures to gain perspective on what's possible with deep learning. <br>
+Given the complexity of the data, we train two different models with distinct architectures to gain perspective on good architecture priors. <br>

 The first model is a traditional RNN using a stacked and regularlized GRU architecture with TensorFlow and Keras.
 The second is a N-HiTS model, which is a state of the art multi-stack MLP, that uses hierarchical interpolation and multi-rate sampling to handle different timescales, deployed with NeuralForecast. <br><br> The pipeline is designed to run on Vertex AI using Kubeflow Pipelines (KFP) and leverages GPU acceleration for model training.